DaveY61/flask_mod_template_awseb/README_AWS_Elastic_Beanstalk.md

       - Fill in 'Policy name' as "ElasticBeanstalkCLI_Policy"
       - Click 'Create policy'

    c.
-Create a new IAM user named "ElasticBeanstalCLI_User":
+Create a new IAM user named "ElasticBeanstalkCLI_User":
       - Go to "Users" page and click "Create user"
       - Set the user name to "ElasticBeanstalkCLI_User"
       - Click 'Next'